Wild Bunch (company)

+Wild Bunch was also formerly an international sales holding company, but they soon divested the division as an independent company in July 2019 as Wild Bunch International, which rebranded as Goodfellas in March 2023 following the expiration of the company's three-year pact to use the Wild Bunch name.

 History

 Originally a division of StudioCanal, Wild Bunch S.A. was established as an independent company in 2002 by former employees of StudioCanal.

 In 2011, Wild Bunch took a majority stake (by means of an equity purchase made through a cash injection) of the Spanish indie distributor Vértigo Films.

 In July 2014, the German film distributor Senator Entertainment and Wild Bunch announced their intention to join forces to launch an independent film distribution and production group.
 In February 2015, Senator Entertainment and Wild Bunch completed their merger.
 Senator Entertainment AG subsequently renamed themselves to Wild Bunch AG and will use Senator as a brand.

-In May 2015, Wild Bunch formed a Los Angeles-based company, Insiders, to handle international sales of independent films led by Vincent Maraval.
+In May 2015, Wild Bunch formed a Los Angeles–based company, Insiders, to handle international sales of independent films led by Vincent Maraval.
 In February 2016, The Hollywood Reporter confirmed that a stake in that outfit had been sold to Bliss Media, a Chinese film production and distribution company.
 In May 2016, Insiders and MadRiver Pictures joined forces to form an international sales joint venture, IMR international.

 On 24 July 2018, Wild Bunch received approval from the Tribunal de commerce to move ahead with their restructuring plans.
 At the beginning of July 2019, the company reorganized all of their international sales activities into a new division, Wild Bunch International.
-At the beginning of June 2021, they formed the genre-oriented label Wild West with fellow French studio Capricci, and 2 weeks later, announced a 50/50 animation-oriented sales partnership with French animation distributor Gebeka Films at the 62nd Annecy International Animation Film Festival.
+At the beginning of June 2021, they formed the genre-oriented label Wild West with fellow French studio Capricci, and two weeks later, announced a 50/50 animation-oriented sales partnership with French animation distributor Gebeka Films at the 62nd Annecy International Animation Film Festival.

 Activities

 Wild Bunch is a film sales company and also a pan-European film distributor.
-Their seperately-operated subsidiary - Wild Bunch International, pre-sells films from third-party companies.
+Their former international sales division - Wild Bunch International, now named Goodfellas, pre-sells films from third-party companies.